 Portland Jazz Festival

-Portland marks Black History Month with the Portland Jazz Festival, a citywide celebration of the art form created by African Americans.
+Portland marks Black History Month with the PDX Jazz Festival, a citywide celebration of the art form created by African Americans.

 Cascade Festival of African Films